getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 Because there is no way for Sentry to judge either the relative or absolute accuracy of your timestamps, it does not attempt to correct for this.
 And while you can reduce clock skew by using Network Time Protocol (NTP) or your cloud provider's clock synchronization services, you may still notice small discrepancies in your data, as synchronizing clocks on small intervals is challenging.

-**What We Send**
+**How Data is Sent**

 Individual spans aren't sent to Sentry.
 Rather, those spans are attached to their containing transaction, and the transaction is sent as one unit.
 This means that no span data will be recorded by Sentry's servers until the transaction to which they belong is closed and dispatched.
+The converse is not true, however - though spans can't be sent without a transaction, transaction _are_ still valid, and will be sent, even if they only span they contain is their root span.

 ## Data Sampling

 When you enable sampling in your tracing setup, you choose a percentage of collected transactions to send to Sentry.
-For example, if you had an endpoint that received 1000 requests per minute, a sampling rate of 0.25 would result in approximately 250 transactions (25%) being sent to Sentry.
+For example, if you had an endpoint that received 1000 requests per minute, a sampling rate of `0.25` would result in approximately 250 transactions (25%) being sent to Sentry each minute.
 (The number is approximate because each request is either tracked or not, independently and pseudorandomly, with a 25% probability.
 So in the same way that 100 fair coins, when flipped, result in approximately 50 heads, the SDK will "decide" to collect a trace in approximately 250 cases.)
 Because you know the sampling percentage, you can then extrapolate your total traffic volume.

 When collecting traces, we **strongly recommend** sampling your data, for two reasons.
-First, though capturing a single trace involves minimal overhead, capturing traces for every single pageload, or every single API request, has the potential to add an undesirable amount of load to your system.
+First, though capturing a single trace involves minimal overhead, capturing traces for every single page load, or every single API request, has the potential to add an undesirable amount of load to your system.
 Second, by enabling sampling you'll more easily prevent yourself from exceeding your organization's [event quota]({%- link _documentation/accounts/quotas/index.md -%}), which will help you manage costs.

 When choosing a sampling rate, the goal is to not collect _too_ much data (given the reasons above) but also to collect enough data that you are able to draw meaningful conclusions.
 If you're not sure what rate to choose, we recommend starting with a low value and gradually increasing it as you learn more about your traffic patterns and volume, until you've found a rate which lets you balance performance and cost concerns with data accuracy.

 ### Consistency Within a Trace

 For traces that involve multiple transactions, Sentry uses a "head-based" approach: a sampling decision is made in the originating service, and then that decision is passed to all subsequent services.
-To see how this works, let's return to our webapp example above.
+To see how this works, let's return to our web app example above.
 Consider two users, A and B, who are both loading your app in their respective browsers.
 When A loads the app, the SDK pseudorandomly "decides" to collect a trace, whereas when B loads the app, the SDK "decides" not to.
 When each browser makes requests to your backend, it includes in those requests the "yes, please collect transactions" or the "no, not collecting transactions this time" decision in the headers.

 When your backend processes the requests from A's browser, it sees the "yes" decision, collects transaction and span data, and sends it to Sentry.
 Further, it includes the "yes" decision in any requests it makes to subsequent services (like your database server), which similarly collect data, send it to Sentry, and pass the decision along to any services they call.
 Through this process, all of the relevant transactions in A's trace are collected and sent to Sentry.